zyxw121/Game-of-Life/README.md

 ### Requirements
 * Scala 2.11.8.
 The binaries should be in your PATH.
 * [CSO](https://www.cs.ox.ac.uk/people/bernard.sufrin/personal/CSO/).
-This should be placed in the PUBLISH directory.
+You'll need to edit the makefil and set the `CSOPATH` variable to the path of your `cso.jar` file.

 ### Usage
 Compile the program using make.